shakeel-faiz/FF/003/dbms.md

 - **Query Processor**.
 Responsible for interpreting and executing database queries (often written in SQL).
 It translates high-level queries into low-level operations to retrieve or modify data efficiently.

 - **Database Manager**.
-Manages the overall operation of the DBMS, including tasks like transaction management, concurrency control, and enforcing database integrity.
+Manages the overall operation of the DBMS, including tasks like transaction management, [concurrency control][8], and enforcing database integrity.

 - **Transaction Manager**.
 Ensures that database transactions are executed reliably and follow the ACID (Atomicity, Consistency, Isolation, Durability) properties.
 It coordinates rollbacks and commits for data consistency.